 Symptoms in newborns and infants include:

 Viral meningitis has similar symptoms as bacterial meningitis.
-To make sure you do not have bacterial meningitis, the following tests may be done:
+To make sure you do not have bacterial meningitis, the following tests of your bodily fluids may be done:

 If you are diagnosed with viral meningitis, follow your doctor's instructions .

-You can not control where a virus goes once it is in your body.
+You can not control where a virus goes after it is in your body.
 However, you can take steps to prevent viral infections: